-There are essentially two possible scenarios that could have led to you having a disc that is unfinalized:
+There are a few possible scenarios that could have led to you having a disc that is unfinalized:

-- For whatever reason you have a disc and a reading device or software is saying it is unfinalized.
+- For whatever reason you have a disc which a reading device or software is specifically saying is unfinalized.

 - The finalization process was (or you suspect it was) begun on a disc and for some reason failed.

-Generally speaking the second scenario results in messages saying that the disc is full (but will not play) or that there is no disc or even that there is a disc, it is empty but cannot be written to!
+Generally speaking the second and third scenarios result in messages saying that the disc is full (but will not play) or that there is no disc or even that there is a disc, it is empty but cannot be written to!

 If the disc you have falls under scenario #1 above then keep reading and follow the instructions for using the Nero software to recover.